In Peyronie's disease, scar tissue makes the penis bend or curve during an erection.

 You may notice a hard lump just below the skin of your penis right around where the curve starts.
 Sometimes, though, the scar tissue is too deep to feel.

-Scars can vary in size from small to large and aren’t always in just one spot.
+Scar tissue can vary in size from small to large and isn't always in just one spot.
 Sometimes the scar tissue goes around the penis, causing it to shorten.
 That can cause problems with erections, but no curving.

 In addition to a curve, other symptoms may include a lack of firmness, which may make it hard to keep an erection.
 Your doctor may suggest treatment for a curve of 30 degrees or more, especially if you have problems having sex.